 The Barbados Parliament buildings are perhaps the most outstanding landmarks in Bridgetown.
 This is obvious but what may not be so well known is the fact that the island’s parliament system which was established in 1639 is the third oldest in the Commonwealth.

-The parliament buildings which were completed in 1874 are constructed of local coral stone.
-Like many of the buildings of this early era they are an attractive piece of Gothic Architecture, which reflex the unique architecture and culture of Barbados.
+The parliament buildings completed in 1874 are constructed of local coral stone.
+Like many of the buildings of this early era, they are attractive pieces of Gothic Architecture, which reflex the unique architecture and culture of Barbados.

-These imposing buildings consist of a east wing and a west wing, the east wing which was completed in 1873 housed the Chambers and offices of the Senate, the House of Assembly, the Attorney General, the Solicitor General and the Chief Parliamentary Counsel.
+These imposing buildings consist of an east wing and a west wing.
+The east wing, completed in 1873 housed the Chambers and offices of the Senate, the House of Assembly, the Attorney General, the Solicitor General, and the Chief Parliamentary Counsel.

-The West Wing which was completed in 1872 has house many different arms of government over the years.
-However in November of 2006 this wing of Parliament was refurbished to house the National Heroes Gallery and the Museum of Parliament..
+The West Wing which was completed in 1872 has housed many different arms of government over the years.
+However, in November of 2006, this wing of Parliament was refurbished to house the National Heroes Gallery and the Museum of Parliament..